Based on global estimations, eating a plant-based diet spares the lives of 105 animals per person each year, a study found.

 The study used this data to form its predictions on how many lives each person saves by going plant-based.

-The report, published by the non-profit organization Animal Charity Evaluators, based its projections on data provided by the Food and Agriculture Organization of The United States (FAO).
+The report, published by the non-profit organization Animal Charity Evaluators, based its projections on data provided by the Food and Agriculture Organization of The United Nations (FAO).

 Among the 772 billion animals killed for food, almost 90 percent were fish, it concluded.